juliaatz/ShiftOperatorAlgebra/README.md

     the shift operator class can be used.

 The MATLAB code has been developed in MATLAB 2020b.
-For the Julia code a Pkg envirnoment is available through the `Project.toml` and `Manifest.toml` files.
+For the Julia code a Pkg environment is available through the `Project.toml` and `Manifest.toml` files.
 These can be activated Pkg mode in the Julia REPL (press "]" after writing julia in the terminal) with the following commands: